Nenjil Thunivirundhal: Release

-The film garnered a poor commercial response at the Chennai box office, owing to the unexpected success of Aramm, which was released on the same day.
-Coupled with the success of the horror film Aval and Mersal, Nenjil Thunivirundhal underperformed commercially.
 Within four days of the release of the film, Suseenthiran re-edited and trimmed nearly 20 minutes of the film to re-release, with many scenes featuring Mehreen Pirzada being removed.
 As the new version failed to get an immediate positive response, Suseenthiran chose to pull the film from the theatres on 16 November 2017 and later announced that there would be a re-release on 15 December 2017.
 Owing to the busy schedule at the box office, the idea was later scrapped, meaning that the film only ran for six days in Chennai.